 I was using mostly Russian because I like practicing it but knowing only English wouldn’t be too difficult either.

 It’s an easy word to remember and brought so many smiles when I used it.
-I learnt it on my first day in Tashkent from friendly girls at the shop.
+I learned it on my first day in Tashkent from friendly girls at the shop.

 Also, if you don’t know Russian, you should at least how to say the name of your country in that language.

 Accommodation in Uzbekistan

 We’ve heard from the local guides that the number of good and centrally located places to stay is still not big and they are often taken by the tour groups which leaves not enough options for individual tourists.

 You can expect the regular but big rooms, nothing extraordinary really.
 All the places we’ve stayed at were clean, comfortable and offered good breakfast.
-We stayed at following places:

-At every place you stay you should get a registration card to confirm you where you spent a night.
+At every place you stay you should get a registration card to confirm where you spent a night.
 The cards might be checked when you leave the country so keep them all in the save place.